greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 :   When the `PROGRAM command` clause is specified, the `<SEGID>` string literal is required in the command, the `<SEG_DATA_DIR>` string literal is optional.
 See [Examples](#section11).

 :   For a `COPY FROM...ON SEGMENT` command, the table distribution policy is checked when data is copied into the table.
 By default, an error is returned if a data row violates the table distribution policy.
-You can disable the distribution policy check with the server configuration parameter `gp_enable_segment_copy_checking`.
+You can deactivate the distribution policy check with the server configuration parameter `gp_enable_segment_copy_checking`.
 See [Notes](#section6).

 NEWLINE
 :   Specifies the newline used in your data files — `LF` \(Line feed, 0x0A\), `CR` \(Carriage return, 0x0D\), or `CRLF` \(Carriage return plus line feed, 0x0D 0x0A\).
 If not specified, a Greenplum Database segment will detect the newline type by looking at the first row of data it receives and using the first newline type encountered.